 Our travel guide to backpacking in Arunachal Pradesh, for those interested in exploring one of India’s most beautiful—and least visited—states.
+This Arunachal Pradesh travel guide includes practical info and includes an itinerary for Arunachal Pradesh.

 In the far northeastern corner of India lies Arunachal Pradesh, the Wild East of Indian tourism.
 Within its borders, snow-capped Himalayas encircle pristine golden valleys, and 24 unique tribes are scattered throughout its demanding, but photogenic, terrain.
 The Shangri La of the northeastern states, it begs to be explored, but is often ignored.